Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

      ![](./media/image104.png)

-     >**Note:** Connection Automation will assign address automatically.
+     >**Note:** Connection automation assigns addresses automatically.
 If you connect IP manually, you also need to assign its address.

 ### Exporting the Post-Implementation Hardware Platform